WHBQ-TV: Analog-to-digital conversion

 WHBQ-TV ended regular programming on its analog signal, over VHF channel 13, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition UHF channel 53, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to its analog-era VHF channel 13 for post-transition operations.

 Out-of-market coverage

-WHBQ-TV was the default Fox affiliate for the Jonesboro, Arkansas, media market since Fox did not have a local outlet in that area.
-However, on June 1, 2015, KJNB-LD became the Fox affiliate for Jonesboro.
-WHBQ was carried on Suddenlink cable in Jonesboro.
+WHBQ-TV was the default Fox affiliate for the Jonesboro, Arkansas, media market before June 1, 2015, since Fox did not have a local outlet in that area.
+It was replaced with KJNB-LD when it launched on that date.

-WHBQ was also carried in the Jackson, Tennessee, market; however, it has since been dropped for Jackson's WJKT.
+WHBQ was also carried in the Jackson, Tennessee, market before WJKT re-assumed the Fox affiliation in the fall of 2006.